w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of voice commands, keystrokes, and gestures provided by assistive technologies and adaptive strategies to navigate web pages through paragraphs and lists.
 Explore advanced functionality that some tools provide, such as presenting all lists in a list where users can select the list they are interested in.
+Mention that different assistive technologies announce terms and descriptions of a definition list differently.
+Some may not support description lists.
 Examples of how people with disabilities interact with the Web are provided in [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/).
 * Explain different uses of paragraphs to group thematic units.
+* Refer back to [Content Author Module 1: Clear content](/curricula/content-author-modules/clear-content/).
+Explain that structured lists favor readability of the content.
+Information provided using inline lists inside paragraphs is more difficult to understand.
 * Explain uses of different types of lists.
 Ordered lists (where numbering matters), unordered lists (where numbering does not matter), and description lists (for terms and their definitions).
 * Reflect with students on how content authors can produce accessible paragraphs and lists.
 Explain that some authoring tools  natively support the creation of accessible paragraphs, ordered lists, and unordered lists.
 Emphasize that description lists may require developers to code them.